 - Constructive, positive posts, and positive highlights in life, or even simple mundane things can make you feel good and even improve confidence, self-esteem, and self-worth.
-But on the flip-side, it may allows others to compare themselves with you which may affect their social media behavior and attitude toward you.
+But on the flip-side, it may allow others to compare themselves with you which may affect their social media behavior and attitude toward you.

 10. Your offline life affects your online life

 The relationship between psychological well-being and social media use is complex and non-linear with mechanisms that contain both real-life and digital-life elements.
 Physical distancing and self-quarantine strains physical and mental health which bleeds into our digital life.

 - The quality of your physical health, your sleep routine, your exercise, intimate social needs, the ability to have a good time offline, social support, mental health, etc. affect your experience online.
 The cyber life and the material life may be distinct but they affect each other.
 It’s best to have your real-life needs met – socializing, feeling independent/safe/secure, health, interpersonal dynamics, etc.